Scottish cities

 Child poverty in Scottish cities

-This chart compares child poverty rates, after accounting for the cost of housing, among the four largest cities in Scotland between the years 2014/15 and 2021/22.
-Throughout this time period, Glasgow City has had the highest level of child poverty among these four cities, rising from 27.1% in 2014/15 to 32% in 2021/22.
-It had fallen in 2020/21, to 29.4%, but rose again in the latest year, 2021/22.
+This chart compares child poverty rates, after accounting for the cost of housing, among the four largest cities in Scotland between the years 2014/2015 and 2022/2023.
+Over this period, Glasgow consistently recorded the highest child poverty rates in the four cities, increasing from 27.1% in 2014/15 to 32.9% in 2022/23.
+The only decrease occurred in 2020/21, when rates temporarily fell to 29.4%, before rising again in subsequent years.
 Rates were lower in Dundee and Aberdeen and lowest in Edinburgh, but followed a similar overall pattern.

-Although the figures presented here cover the COVID-19 pandemic period, they pre-date the current cost of living crisis.
-The amount paid to households receiving Universal Credit was raised by £20 per week between April 2020 and October 2021, and so rates for 2020/21 cover most of the period of this temporary uplift.
-End Child Poverty note that experts believe this may be part of the reason why some areas of the UK saw a fall in child poverty.
+During the COVID-19 pandemic, median household income decreased, and so did the overall proportion of people living in relative poverty.
+The amount paid to households receiving Universal Credit was also raised by £20 per week between April 2020 and October 2021, and figures for 2020/2021 cover the period of this temporary uplift.
+End Child Poverty noted that experts believe this may be part of the reason why some areas of the UK saw a fall in child poverty.

 Notes

 The Scottish Government has set targets for reducing child poverty in Scotland.
-These targets are to reduce child poverty to under 10% by 2030, with an interim target to reduce child poverty to under 18% by 2023-24.
-If Glasgow were to meet this interim target on its own, its child poverty rate would need to drop by a further 14% in the next year.
+These targets are to reduce child poverty to under 10% by 2030.
 The Scottish Government report each year on the progress made towards tackling child poverty.
-Bright Start, Bright Futures, the latest plan for tackling child poverty between 2022 and 2026, was published in March 2022.
+Best Start, Bright Futures, the latest plan for tackling child poverty between 2022 and 2026, was published in June 2024.
+Scottish Government modelling estimated that the Scottish Child Payment could reduce the relative child poverty rate by six percentage points in 2024-25 relative to if the policy was not in place.
+This would represent keeping around 60,000 children out of relative poverty.

 A JRF report, published in October 2021, has more detail on the interim and overall targets and the work needed to meet them.